 +++BMW Group Plant Leipzig and customers mark the end of an era+++18 unique BMW i8 Roadsters+++High-level customisation requires production and process expertise+++

 send an e-mail

 Leipzig.
 Austin Yellow.
 British Racing Green.
 Le Mans Blue.
-The last 18 BMW i8 vehicles left BMW Group Plant Leipzig today as their future owners looked on.
+The last 18 BMW i8 vehicles left BMW Group Plant Leipzig on Thursday as their future owners looked on.
 Each car was a one-off created in close collaboration with the customer.
 “The degree of customisation in these vehicles threw up some major logistical and process challenges,” said Plant Director Hans-Peter Kemser.
 “But our i production unit has proved yet again that nothing is impossible.”